top of page

 Choosing a Burn

-Tip: older, recovering burn scars can be decent spots to pick natural black morels several years after a burn, so keep that in mind when you're looking at your maps!
+Tip: older, recovering burn scars can be decent spots to pick natural black morels several years after a burn, so keep that in mind when looking at your maps!

 How to Find Burn Morels